scottslowe/lowescott.github.io/_posts/2007-12-11-ok-i-had-to-comment-on-this.md

 OK, done now?
 Good.
 Let's take a closer look at the information presented in this article:

 * On the line listed "Migration," there's a checkmark in the column for the Microsoft solution.
-Since Microsoft's solution---today in the form of Virtual Server, late next year in the form of Hyper-V--[lacks any form of live migration][1] (and you [can't count "Quick Migration"][2]), this table must be referring to cold migrations.
+Since Microsoft's solution---today in the form of Virtual Server, late next year in the form of Hyper-V---[lacks any form of live migration][1] (and you [can't count "Quick Migration"][2]), this table must be referring to cold migrations.
 That being the case, then you don't need the extra charges listed in the first column.

 * If that is not the case and we _are_ referring to live migration functionality, then the checkmark needs to be removed from Microsoft's column.
 And, I would ask you this question: how much is it worth to be able to move a workload from one physical host to another physical host during the midst of the workday with no interruption in service?